Asbestos SurveysWe offer a full range of asbestos surveying services to businesses throughout the UK

 There are three types of asbestos survey.
 Knowing which one you need is key in managing any risk from asbestos.

 This type of survey pretty much does what it says.
 It’s designed to help you manage your asbestos.
-The management survey will locate and identify asbestos materials which may pose a risk from everyday usage and occupation of a property.
-This includes minimal everyday maintenance such as changing light bulbs or cleaning.
+The survey will locate and identify asbestos materials which may pose a risk from everyday usage and occupation of the property.
+This includes everyday maintenance – such as changing light bulbs or cleaning.

-The survey report will contain risk assessments for the identified asbestos and recommendations of any actions you may need to undertake.
-This asbestos survey is the first step in managing your asbestos and should form part of your asbestos management plan.
+The survey report will contain risk assessments for any identified asbestos, and recommendations of any actions you need to take.
+This asbestos survey is the first step in managing your asbestos, and should form part of your asbestos management plan.

 In most cases, asbestos located during this type of survey does not need to be removed.
-As long as it is in a good and safe condition it can remain and be managed.
+As long as it is in a good and safe condition, it can remain in place and be managed.

-If you are undertaking or having refurbishment works, demolishing or part demolishing a building you will need to consider an asbestos refurbishment survey or an asbestos demolition survey.
+If you are undertaking refurbishment work, or demolishing / part demolishing a building, you will need to consider an asbestos refurbishment survey or an asbestos demolition survey.

-As the title suggests this type of asbestos survey must be undertaken before you undertake any refurbishment works or heavy maintenance works which may disturb the fabric of the building or property.
+As the title suggests, this type of asbestos survey must be undertaken before you undertake any refurbishment work – or heavy maintenance work – which may disturb the fabric of the building or property.

-This survey will include intrusive surveying techniques which are designed to locate any asbestos materials which may be disturbed during the planned refurbishment.
-How intrusive the survey will be depends on your refurbishment plans and are tailored to suit.
-With this survey it is usual that identified asbestos is removed prior to the refurbishment.
+This survey will include intrusive surveying techniques, which are designed to locate any asbestos materials which may be disturbed during the planned refurbishment.
+How intrusive the survey is will depend on your refurbishment plans, and it will be tailored to suit these.
+With this type of survey it is usual that any identified asbestos is removed prior to the refurbishment.

-If part of your works is going to include partial or full demolition of a building you will need to have an asbestos demolition survey.
+If part of your work is going to include partial or full demolition of a building, you will need to have an asbestos demolition survey.

-As before the name of this survey details when it is required.
+As before, the name of this survey details when it is required.
 If you are undertaking part demolition or full demolition of a building or property, this is the survey you will need.
-This survey has the most intrusive inspection techniques.
-This survey is designed to find asbestos which may be hidden in the construction of a building and as such will require surveyors to access and inspect areas which will be uncovered during a demolition.
+This survey has the most intrusive inspection techniques, because it is designed to find asbestos which may be hidden in the construction of a building.
+As such, the surveyor will need to access and inspect all areas which will be uncovered during the demolition.

-As with the refurbishment survey, any asbestos located during this survey will generally need to be removed prior to the demolition works.
+As with a refurbishment survey, any asbestos located during a demolition survey will generally need to be removed prior to the demolition work.

 What will my asbestos survey report look like?

-For more information about the asbestos survey report and the information contained within it see our asbestos survey report section.
+For more information about the asbestos survey report and the information it will contain, see our asbestos survey report section.

 Request an Asbestos Survey Quotation

-If you would like a fast and free asbestos survey quotation, please complete the enquiry form below and one of our team will be in touch as soon as possible.
+If you’d like a fast and free asbestos survey quote, please complete the enquiry form below and one of our team will be in touch as soon as possible.